 I talk OFTEN at the faithbooking crops about the importance of our words and stories.
 Each one of us has an important opportunity to create and leave tangible remembrances of our lives.
 A legacy.
 We have the opportunity to give our children, grandchildren, great-grandchildren (and beyond) a glimpse into their heritage that extends well beyond mere images.
 You see, in reading Grandma’s journal I also found pieces of myself.

 Those connections help define a family and sense of identity.
 It feels even more important now that I’m on the receiving end of the journal.
 So much so, that I am going to make one (each) for Tony and myself to pass along to our children, grandchildren, great-grandchildren and beyond.
-[I'll be sure to post my list of 100+ questions here as well so you can compile a journal of your own!]

 And yes – I know I have shared the song below at least a million times but it was playing in the background as I was working on these images, serving as a powerful reminder.
 I just had to share it again.